FAIRmat-NFDI/pynxtools/README.md

 # Repository structure

-The software tools are located inside [`src/pynxtools`](https://github.com/FAIRmat-NFDI/pynxtools/tree/master/src/pynxtools) and they are shipped with unit tests located in [`tests`](https://github.com/FAIRmat-NFDI/pynxtools/tree/master/tests).
+The software tools are located inside [`src/pynxtools`](https://github.com/FAIRmat-NFDI/pynxtools/tree/master/src/pynxtools).
+They are shipped with unit tests located in [`tests`](https://github.com/FAIRmat-NFDI/pynxtools/tree/master/tests).
-Some examples with real datasets are provided in [`examples`](https://github.com/FAIRmat-NFDI/pynxtools/tree/master/examples).
-They guide you through the process of converting instrument raw data into the NeXus standard and visualising the files' content.
+Some examples from the scientific community are provided in [`examples`](https://github.com/FAIRmat-NFDI/pynxtools/tree/master/examples).
+They guide you through the process of converting instrument data into the NeXus standard and visualising the files' content.

 # NOMAD integration

+## Does this software require NOMAD or NOMAD OASIS ?

+No. The data files produced here can be uploaded to NOMAD.
+Therefore, this tool acts as the framework to design schemas and instances of data within the NeXus universe.
+It can, however, be used as a NOMAD plugin to parse nexus files, please see the section below for details.

+## How to use pynxtools with NOMAD

 To use pynxtools with NOMAD, simply install it in the same environment as the `nomad-lab` package.
-NOMAD will recognize pynxtools as a plugin automatically and offer automatic parsing of `.nxs` files and a schema for NeXus application definitions. pynxtools is already included in the NOMAD main deployment and NOMAD NeXus distribution images.
+NOMAD will recognize pynxtools as a plugin automatically and offer automatic parsing of `.nxs` files.
+In addition, NOMAD will install a schema for NeXus application definitions.

-### Does this software require NOMAD or NOMAD OASIS ?

-No. The data files produced here can be uploaded to NOMAD.
-Therefore, this acts like the framework to design schemas and instances of data within the NeXus universe.
-It can, however, be used as a NOMAD plugin to parse nexus files, please see the section above for details.
+By default, `pynxtools` is already included in the NOMAD [production]https://nomad-lab.eu/prod/v1/gui/ and [staging](https://nomad-lab.eu/prod/v1/staging/gui/) deployments.

 # Contributing